 As for so many other consumer services, the Internet has now made it more convenient for people to choose the entertainment that they want, and have it delivered right to their homes.
 Terrific examples of this are the DVD movie rental services that ship each DVD to your home, along with a postage-paid envelope to return the DVD at your leisure — with no late fees or fixed showtime schedule.

 The story goes that this business model got started when California resident Reed Hastings, upon getting back from a trip, returned a movie to the rental store, was hit with a fine, and vowed to do something about it.
 The company he founded, NetFlix, began offering DVD rentals through the mail, in 1998, and has been growing rapidly ever since then.
 In fact, NetFlix alone now has over 2 million subscribers.
 The store that gained $40 in late fees from Hastings, but since then lost significant market share to NetFlix?
 Blockbuster.

-In this article, we will examine and compare the services and costs of NetFlix, as well as its two major rivals, Blockbuster Online and Wal-Mart DVD.
+In this article, I will examine and compare the services and costs of NetFlix, as well as its two major rivals, Blockbuster Online and Wal-Mart DVD.
 Each of the three took different routes into the online DVD rental business.
 NetFlix is the only pure Internet player, having no brick-and-mortar retail outlets.
 Seeing NetFlix quickly eating into its market share, Blockbuster purchased one of the pioneers, Arizona-based Film Caddy, and spent a year learning from their operations.
 Wal-Mart, in typical fashion, copied from the pioneers and was competing largely on lower prices — until NetFlix's recent rate cuts.